mdadilansari/Scalable-Services-Assignment-HMS-App/ARCHITECTURE.md

 - **Appointment Service:** Orchestrates booking, rescheduling, cancellation, and completion of appointments.
 Coordinates with patient, doctor, and billing services.
 - **Billing Service:** Generates bills, applies refund rules, and tracks payment status.
 Owns billing data and interacts with appointment and payment services.
 - **Prescription Service:** Manages prescriptions issued by doctors for patients.
 Owns prescription data and provides endpoints for prescription management.
-- **Notification Service:** Sends alerts and reminders to patients and doctors.
-Integrates with other services to trigger notifications.

 ---